Adaptive Coverage Policies in Conformal Prediction: METHOD

 By minimizing the loss (\ref{loss}) in the leave-one-out protocol, we fit a coverage policy that adaptively selects a miscoverage level $\tilde\alpha$ at test time.
 We summarize the training procedure of $\tilde\alpha_\theta$ in Algorithm~\ref{algorithm}.
 Using the neural network output by Algorithm \ref{algorithm}, we can compute the test-time miscoverage $\tilde{\alpha}_\theta^{\rm test}$ as defined in (\ref{alpha_tilde_test}).
 The associated conformal set $\hat{C}_{n}^{\tilde{\alpha}_\theta^{\rm test}}\!(X_{\rm test})$ is optimized for informative prediction sets while still satisfying the marginal coverage guarantee (\ref{eq:posthoc}), ensuring both practical efficiency and rigorous statistical reliability.

-\subsection{Selecting $\lambda$: insights from the constant-$\alpha$ setting}
+\subsection{Selecting $\lambda$: Insights From the Constant-$\alpha$ Setting}

-The choice of the regularization term $\lambda$ is particularly critical in practice, as it directly impacts, among other things, the expected size of the prediction set at test time.
-One practical strategy to select $\lambda$ is to monitor the behavior of the network $\tilde\alpha_\theta$ during training and track the final values of the average sizes of the training conformal sets.
+The choice of the regularization term $\lambda$ is critical in practice, as it directly impacts, among other things, the expected size of the prediction set at test time.
+One practical strategy to select $\lambda$ is to monitor the behavior of the network $\tilde\alpha_\theta$ during training and track the final average sizes of the training conformal sets.

 To build intuition for this strategy, we first analyze an idealized setting in which the network output is constant, i.e., $\tilde\alpha_\theta \equiv \alpha$.
 In this case, we can show that the average size under the leave-one-out protocol provides an accurate estimate of the expected test-time prediction set size.
 More precisely, the estimation error is of order $O_P\left(1/\sqrt{n}\right)$ as the calibration size $n$ increases (using the $O_P$ notation from \citet{vaart1998asymptotics}).